Australia

 The How Healthy Is My Street? tool is perfect for assessing routes and neighbourhoods.
 This new report shows how this has been done to prioritise improvements on routes to schools in 6 neighbourhoods in Sydney, Australia.

-We are offering free online sessions to present the analysis we have done and our recommendations for low-cost design measures that deliver big benefits for people.
+You can read the report or watch the video of the analysis we have done and our recommendations for low-cost design measures that deliver big benefits for people.

 Case Studies